calyxir/calyx/docs/tutorial/frontend-tut.md

 ### Generating Calyx Code

-As you know, the skeleton of a Calyx program has three sections:
+[As you know][calyx-tut], the skeleton of a Calyx program has three sections:

 ```
 component main() -> {